 With history as your major, you have a world of options open to you.
 Most students who study history transfer to complete their four-year degrees and then master’s or professional degrees, and work as teachers, attorneys, public servants, government officials, business and civic leaders, principals, headmasters, ministers, archivists, curators, librarians, and a wide spectrum of other career fields.

-EGSC history students have transferred to complete their degrees at:
+EGSC history students have transferred to complete their degrees at, among other places:

 - Georgia Southwestern State University